voxmse/DL/README.md

 # DL

 The idea is create a simple "Data Lake" application to:
+ - collect data
- - collect data from different sources
+   - from different types of sources
    - minimal required configuration
    - fast with minimal resource consumption
    - file storage